tashian/heal.lgbt/content/docs/trauma.md

 ### Spiritual Sex
 Of course, having sex is fun.
 But sexuality also has a spiritual component for those who are willing to explore it.
 It can be very healing, can help you develop self-acceptance and validation of your body.
 It can help you _be_ in your body more fully.

+Activity: [Sensate Focus](https://health.cornell.edu/sites/health/files/pdf-library/sensate-focus.pdf) is a way of experiencing touch in a non-goal-directed way (not trying to have an orgasm) that is focused on the experience and sensations, rather than on evaluation.
+It allows people to practice intimacy by thinking less, and feeling more.

 Video: [Sacred Masturbation 101](https://www.youtube.com/watch?v=fIdbyeydGvc)
 Video: [Healthy Sexuality](https://www.youtube.com/watch?v=lE8wJ79eZ3s)